 I'm SO impressed with how this structure has helped my students organize their thinking when retelling a story.
 We created an anchor chart to help us remember the steps:

 I LOVE the little hand graphics from Teacher Laura on TpT!

-Once my students are successful with the oral retells I'll begin to introduce how to use graphic organizers to create a written retell using the gradual release model.
-I'll begin the process by modeling on the SMART Board and moving toward my students writing independent retells on paper.
-I'll be using my Reading Response Graphic Organizers for this!
+Once my students are successful with the oral retells I begin to introduce how to use graphic organizers to create a written retell using the gradual release model.
+I begin the process by modeling on the SMART Board and moving toward my students writing independent retells on paper.
+My "Good Readers" Reading Response Graphic Organizers are perfect for this!